 Game modules are fully integrated settings that a GM can pick up and play with little to no setup work.
 Modules are most often larger adventures or base adventure settings.
 They auto-populate Journal entries for adventure text, NPC stat blocks and handouts, Pages for pre-set battle maps with Dynamic Lighting (for Plus/Pro subscribers), and Compendium access within the tabletop upon game creation.

 After purchasing your Module, a purple button will appear offering the option to “Create Game with Module.”
-Clicking the button will take you directly to the Create a New Game page and will automatically select the recently purchased module.
+By clicking the button, you will be taken directly to the page for creating a new game with the recently purchased module automatically selected.

-You can also check out this video tutorial showing how to add Lost Mine of Phandelver (a Wizards of the Coast Module) to your game to help you get any game going quickly!
+You can watch a video tutorial that demonstrates how to add Lost Mine of Phandelver, a module by Wizards of the Coast, to your game.
+This tutorial can assist you in quickly starting any game.

-Modules are used to create new games, they cannot be added to a pre-existing game.
+Modules are used to create new games and cannot be added to a pre-existing game.

 Modules will show up under the header Optional: Choose a Module from the Create New Game page.

-Installation is simple; all you need to do is the following:
+Installation is simple.
+All you need to do is follow these steps:

-- Start by creating a new game and navigate to the Optional: Choose a Module section.
+- Create a new game and navigate to the Optional: Choose a Module section.

-- Find the module you wish to use and select it.
+- Find and select the module you wish to use.

 - The selected module will auto-populate the associated Character Sheet.